Why is Robin Thicke Being Singled Out as a Pervert?

 It’s also worth mentioning that Robin Thicke is white, not a rapper, and the girls in the video are waif-ish supermodels.
 It is uncomfortable for detractors to also mention rap videos as they don’t feel it’s their place to criticise a largely black industry, for fear of being branded racist.
 Where are they when booty club strippers are having money thrown at them by Juicy J?
 When JAY Z is rapping about being a big pimp in a song that's literally called "Big Pimpin'"?

 When things like this come up in pop/rap/RnB I’m always reminded of my youth.
 I used to listen to a lot of metal music when I was an impressionable teen, some of it soft as a bag of hot Haribo, some of it more caustic than a cobra made of bleach.
 Among the more extreme types of metal lie some of the most violently misogynistic lyrics I have ever heard.
-Take Annotations Of An Autopsy’s ditty "Welcome To Sludge City
+Take Annotations Of An Autopsy’s ditty "Welcome To Sludge City", for example.

 The track opens with chants of "She bled from every fucking hole", and after a hefty dose of pig squeals comes the refrain of "when I’m done with you / you won’t have a cunt left".
 This is where you go, "Joe, you stupid arsehole, Annotations Of An Autopsy are irrelevant, about five people listen to them!"
 Well, I say to you, broaden your horizons past your metropolitan media groupthink jamboree.
 I found out about this band because I, like thousands and thousands of other teenagers, read Kerrang.
 Kerrang is a bible for youngsters across the land, and their approach to things like AOAA, and the much more popular Cannibal Corpse (purveyors of tracks like "Addicted To Vaginal Skin" and "Stripped, Raped and Strangled"), is not one of concern, it’s one of laughable gaud.
 These musicians aren’t doing anything other than attempting to shock and disgust, but how does that make the notion any more or less palatable?
 And why is their (huge) audience any less significant?